 I’m sure you wouldn’t think positive news is controversial, but – oh, boy.
 I’ve caught quite a bit of flack for seeing the glass half full and choosing to focus on positivity.
 To me, it’s one of the things that bring joy into my life so it makes sense.

 A lot of people see that series as naive and harmful – yes, the word harmful has been used.

-They’re afraid if people see positives, then they’ll stop trying to make a difference or quit pushing for change.
+They’re afraid that if people see positives, then they’ll stop trying to make a difference or quit pushing for change.